clime/clime.github.io/_posts/_2018-09-18-DistGit-and-rpkg.markdown

     joe@localhost hello_rpkg $ git commit -a -m 'remove unneeded sources file'

-**Note:** In the current upstream version of dist-git at https://github.com/release-engineering/dist-git, the 'sources' file is no longer being precreated.
+**Note:** In the current upstream version of dist-git at https://github.com/release-engineering/dist-git, the empty 'sources' file is no longer being pregenerated.

 And let's push: